chall32/chall32.github.io/_posts/2016-05-12-win-2016-nano-vmware.md

 <img style="display: block; margin-left: auto; margin-right: auto;" alt="Folder of files" src="/images/win-2016-nano-vmware/2016vm05.png">

 OK, so we have a Windows .vhd virtual disk file.
-How can we convert this to a VMware .vmhd virtual disk file?
+How can we convert this to a VMware .vmdk virtual disk file?

 Easy!
 Use WinImage [www.winimage.com](http://www.winimage.com) to convert the disk file.